remiabduls/remiabduls/README.md

 - 👋 Hi, I’m @remiabduls
 - 👀 I’m interested in front end designs
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning javascript and solidity
-- 💞️ I’m looking to collaborate on front end with html and css
+- 💞️ I’m looking to collaborate on web3 front end
 - 📫 How to reach me (remiabduls@gmail.com)

 <!---